DNS-Accountants

 2%

 Step 2: Compute if there is any tax relief for the money spent during a financial year.
-The money spent can be towards pension scheme or paying employment expenses.
-Such expenses are taking out from the total income.
+The money spent can be towards pension schemes or paying employment expenses.
+Such expenses are taken out from the total income.
 For self employed individuals, business expenses are reduced to arrive at taxable profit

 Step 3: HMRC Income Tax Personal Allowance – Verify the entitled tax free allowances.
 People living in the United Kingdom are permitted a basic personal allowance on a daily basis.
-Personal allowance is less for income greater than £100,000 and people born before 6 April 1948*, are entitled to a high personal allowance, while it might be limited depending on the income.
 People who are differently abled – blind individuals can get a Blind Person’s allowance.
 Deducting the allowances, tax is payable on the remaining income referred to as taxable income.

 Basic personal allowance